A.S. HARDIN

 Sea of Thieves

-I"ve mentioned I love tall ships so of course I'm playing SOT and yes, I do know I'm behind the times.
-I've had it for a couple of years but it wasn't until Jeremy (my hubs) started playing too that I've really gotten into it.
-Sadly (as this typcally ends in my being sunk or nearly being sunk) I am a speak first, shoot second kind of pirate.
-I'd much rather run into some friendlies who want to shoot off some fireworks or just let people go on about thier voyage than start up any beef.
-Either way weather it's forming an alliance or sinking other pirates, it's been a really fun game.
+I've mentioned I love tall ships so of course I'm playing SOT and yes, I do know I'm behind the times.
+I've had it for a couple of years but it wasn't until Jeremy (my hubs) started playing too that I really got into it.
+Sadly (as this typically ends in my being sunk or nearly being sunk) I am a speak first, shoot second kind of pirate.
+I'd much rather run into some friendlies who want to shoot off some fireworks or just let people go on about their voyage than start up any beef.
+Either way, whether it's forming an alliance or sinking other pirates, it's been a really fun game.

 Here are some photos of my ship, my pirate avatar, and some buddies I play with.